bnomei/kirby-blueprints/README.md

 ### Dynamic Blueprints

-Since the blueprint definitions get parsed during Kirby's initial setup you can NOT access the Kirby instance (`kirby()`) or any other helpers (`site()/page()`) without causing issues.
+Since the blueprint definitions get parsed during Kirby's initial setup you can NOT access all data in the Kirby instance (`kirby()`) or any other helpers (`site()/page()`) without causing issues once in a while.
 If you need dynamic behaviour in your blueprints consider reading up on the [system.loadPlugins:after hook](https://getkirby.com/docs/reference/plugins/hooks/system-loadplugins-after).

+Also take a look at the [official cookbook](https://getkirby.com/docs/cookbook/panel/programmable-blueprints#assigning-filtered-blueprints-to-sections) and the [examples in this plugin](https://github.com/bnomei/kirby-blueprints/tree/main/tests/site/plugins/test/models/DynamoPage.php) related to dynamic blueprints.

 ## Blueprint definitions from PageModels (new feature from plugin)